tanimislam/covid19_stats/docsrc/source/cli/covid19_movie_updates.rst

      --topN TOPN           Print out JSON formatted COVID-19 summary data for the topN US MSAs.
 Default is 50.
      --info                If chosen, then turn on INFO logging.

-This will create *nine* COVID-19 case and death summary movies and figures for each specified region you specify: the CONUS_ (if chosen), MSAs, and US states and territories.
+This will create *eighteen* COVID-19 case and death summary movies and figures for each specified region you specify: the CONUS_ (if chosen), MSAs, and US states and territories.
 For example, for the CONUS_, it creates these figures and movies in the specified output directory,

-* `covid19_conus_cds_LATEST.png <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cds_LATEST.png>`_ and `covid19_conus_cds_LATEST.pdf <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cds_LATEST.pdf>`_ are the PDF and PNG showing the *latest* trend of COVID-19 cases and deaths in the CONUS_.
+* `covid19_conus_cds_LATEST.pdf <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cds_LATEST.pdf>`_ and `covid19_conus_cds_LATEST.png <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cds_LATEST.png>`_ are the PDF and PNG showing the *latest* trend of COVID-19 cases and deaths in the CONUS_.

 * `covid19_conus_cases_LATEST.pdf <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cases_LATEST.pdf>`_ and `covid19_conus_cases_LATEST.png <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_cases_LATEST.png>`_ are the PDF and PNG showing the CONUS_ county map, colored by number of COVID-19 cases, on the *LAST* incident day.